madrakas/bit_02_Intro_to_HTML/README.md

     ```sh
     git clone https://github.com/madrakas/bit_02_Intro_to_html.git
     ```
-2. Edit your files in you favorite etext editor.
+2. Edit your cloned in you favorite text editor.

-4. Open index.html file in your web browser app.
+4. To view results, open index.html file in your web browser app.

 ### 🧪 Running tests